Technical Conference Presentations and Professional Development Courses are invited for the following areas:

 • Wiring Harness Rework

 WHMA/IPC plans to expand the Educational Offerings at EWPTE in support of our mission to lead, educate and connect with companies in the cable and wire harness industry.
-We invite engineers, researchers, academics, technical experts, and industry leaders to submit proposals for technical conference presentations and professional development courses for the Electrical Wire Processing Technology Expo (EWPTE), to be held May 16-18, 2023, at the Wisconsin Center in Milwaukee, WI.
+We invite engineers, researchers, academics, technical experts, and industry leaders to submit proposals for technical conference presentations and professional development courses for the Electrical Wire Processing Technology Expo (EWPTE), to be held May 14-16, 2024, at the Baird Center in Milwaukee, WI.

 Two options to present: